Social Justice Award

-Alpha Kappa Delta has decided to keep this award line, however, we have renamed it to the Social Justice Award as we plan to change the theme each year.
+Alpha Kappa Delta has decided to keep this award line, however, we have renamed it to the Social Justice Award and chapters may submit for any theme they deem appropriate.

 Chapters must engage the community with actions such as working with other honor societies on campus and/or community-based nonprofit organizations.
 Funds cannot support guest lectures or expert invitations unless these events lead to sustained practices.

 One other limitation on proposals is a prohibition against political activity on behalf or in opposition to any candidate for elective public office.
 AKD and its chapters are IRS 501 (c) (3) organizations and the IRS has an absolute prohibition against such activities.
 Voter education activities, public forums, a voting guides are permitted.

 Awards of up to $1,500 each will be given to up to three chapters.